ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 This project sets up a vpc infrastructure for the platform.
 Based on a Scott Logic pre-rolled module, it can be configured to use a combination of public and private subnets, or only public ones.
 It can also optionally setup a NAT gateway for each private subnet.

 The module defines the notion of "instance" subnets.
 This is a convenience.
 If only public subnets are used, the instance subnets are those.
 If private and public ones are used, then the private ones are the "instance" ones.
-This allows e.g. an ECS cluster to use the private ones when so configured and
+This allows e.g. an ECS cluster to use the private ones when so configured.

+# Platform design and useful information

+Before setting up, it is worth reading both the [Security Analytics Design document](security_analytics_design.md) and the [Useful Info document](useful_info.md) which together provide a background to the platform, as well as how to solve things you may encounter when building and developing the project further.

 # Platform Setup